Walter Cup: Design

-The sterling silver trophy is created in partnership with jeweler Tiffany & Co. and manufactured in their workshop in Cumberland, Rhode Island.
+The sterling silver Walter Cup trophy was designed by the luxury jeweler Tiffany & Co.
 The cup weighs approximately 35 pounds, measures 24 inches in height and over 13 inches in width.
 It rests on a ring around which sits six 'W's, symbol of the PWHL, and rays of light representing the dawn of a new era in women's hockey.
 It is located at the top of angled rods, identifying the playing ice marked with skating marks, on which sits hockey sticks.
-The rods rest on a removable base, representing a puck, on which the name of the winning team each year will be written.
+The rods rest on a removable base, representing a puck, on which the name of the winning team each year is engraved.